theBreadCompany/swiftbar/README.md

 - Write tests
 - Introduce a tqdm (python) inspired collection that print a bar as it is being subscripted
 - Add styles
+- Enable custom stlyes by adding cases entries to the ProgressbarStyle enum and
 - Add speed of iterations, including units

 ## Support